Remote schools programs

 - The key features of the electoral process in Australia – secret ballot, compulsory voting, elections that are open, free and fair, who has right to vote and stand for election.

 - The roles and responsibilities of Australia’s three levels of government.

 - Responsibilities of electors and representatives in Australia’s democracy.

 - How citizens can participate in Australia’s democracy – use of electoral system, contact with elected representatives.

 The program includes a mock election and vote counting exercise.
 The program is suitable for upper primary, middle and senior students and delivery is tailored accordingly for the year levels in the class.

 The remote schools program is flexible and can be delivered in a number of ways:

 - An educator from the NTEC may be able to visit your school to deliver the program in person.

 - If your class or school is planning a visit to Darwin or Alice Springs, one of our educators can deliver the program in person as part of this visit.

-- An educator from NTEC can deliver the program via Skype (via Department of Education Skype facilities).
+- An educator from NTEC can deliver the mock election and vote counting exercise via Skype (using Department of Education Skype facilities).